2120 West First Street

 Have you ever asked yourself...
 What would happen if a disaster struck your home tomorrow?
 Are you confident you’re properly covered for damages and total loss?
 Would you be required to pay out of pocket for some or all the repairs?

 If you have tangible assets, you need the protection of a homeowners policy.
 These policies cover you in a home or an apartment, whether you are an owner or a renter.
-A well-written homeowners policy will pay to replace any of your personal property that is destroyed in a fire or other disaster.
+A well-written homeowners or dwelling policy will pay to replace any of your personal property that is destroyed in a fire or other disaster.
 The policy will also be your first line of defense against a lawsuit from someone injured at your home.